MicrosoftDocs/Viva/Viva/insights/personal/Briefing/be-headspace.md

 Before you can use Headspace, you need access to Viva Insights in Microsoft Teams.
 See [Discover the Viva Insights app](../teams/viva-teams-app-install.md) for details.

 >[!NOTE]
->Headspace is currently available only to you if your language in Outlook or Exchange Online set to English.
+>Headspace is currently available only to you if your Outlook or Exchange Online language is set to English.
 Additional languages will be supported soon.

 ## Start a guided meditation